Skip to Content

 What is the DAT®?

-It is Dental School Admission Test.
+It is the Dental School Admission Test.
 It is a standardized test taken by students who are applying to dental schools.
 It will be similar to the ACT® or SAT®.
-It is a broad assessment of your critical thinking, analytical writing, verbal reasoning, and quantitative reasoning skills — all skills developed over the course of many years, which includes your two years at SWCC.
-It consists of four tests: Survey of the Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning http://www.ada.org/en/home-ada/education-careers/dental-admission-test
+It is a broad assessment of your critical thinking, analytical writing, verbal reasoning, and quantitative reasoning skills — all skills developed over many years, including your two years at SWCC.
+It consists of four tests: Survey of the Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.

 Important qualities for dentists

-As in other health-related occupations, empathy, understanding and the desire to help others are good qualities for dealing effectively with patients.
+As in other health-related occupations, empathy, understanding, and a desire to help others are good qualities for effectively dealing with patients.
 Decision-making skills, desire to learn, empathy, and interpersonal skills are also needed.
 Dentists must have fine motor dexterity and an eye for detail work.
 Patience is another quality needed to deal with patients anxious about dental care.
 The student must like learning math and science.

 Is dentistry for you?

 The student should shadow dentists and ask questions about the profession.
-Dentists diagnose and treat diseases, injuries and malformations of the teeth and mouth.
+Dentists diagnose and treat diseases, injuries, and malformations of the teeth and mouth.
 Dentists educate patients on how to care for their teeth and prevent oral diseases.
-Over 80% of dental graduates are general practitioners with 20% specializing in one of the nine recognized specialties in dentistry.
+Over 80% of dental graduates are general practitioners, with 20% specializing in one of the nine recognized dental specialties.

 Dental Schools